weiwei2285762217/ChatGPT-Python-Applications/README.md

 Refer to this [video]() to install the dependencies and generate OpenAI keys and incorporate with our applications.
 I've articulated the steps in text format here :

-- Please refer to the `requirements.txt` for dependencies
-- To install the dependencies follow these steps :
+- Install the dependencies following these steps :
 ```
 1. Star this repository (top right corner)
 2. <>Code > Download ZIP > Open cmd/terminal in that location
-2. Run this command : `pip install -r requirements.txt`
+3. Run this command : `pip install -r requirements.txt`
 ```
 - Paste your OpenAI API keys in `pass.yml` file